Wednesday, January 28, 2009

 Waltz of the Colors

 Last month we had a benefit sale for 1+1, the charity that the Guerrilla Painter started for rural development in Latin America.
-There were all kinds of things from Bolivia & Peru for sale.
+We had all kinds of things from Bolivia & Peru for sale.
 One of my friends, who had been to Bolivia, was commenting about how she liked the oddball things: antique aguayos (hand-woven woolen pack-cloths) and a lantern from the silver mines in Potosi, where she had actually been inside a mine.
 She remembered how amazing it was to see the miners, working hard and smoking cigarettes inside the mines and using these lanterns, which burned up oxygen which was already scarce enough at over 13,000’ altitude.
 Obviously, when she looked at this little lantern, she saw something different from what most people saw.

 This is what happens when we look at our surroundings for things to paint…we see things differently from anyone else.
 Sometimes we end up looking for subject matter similar to what we’ve seen other people paint, but this conventional wisdom can often result in uninteresting paintings and frustrating experiences.
 It’s more work to see things with fresh eyes, and it’s hard to value our own vision sometimes, but isn’t that what painting is all about?